bereketab24/Innowise_Spring_Boot_Project/README.md

 ---

 ## License
-This project is for educational purposes as part of an internship program.
+This project is developed by Bereketab for educational purposes as part of an internship program at Innowise Group.